-A Deeper Look at Bipolar Disorder and the Symptoms
+A Deeper Look At Bipolar Disorder: Mania and Depression

-“Hypomania” is considered to be milder symptoms of mania.
+“Hypomania” is considered to be a milder symptom of mania or a manic episode.
 An individual with hypomania will not experience hallucinations or delusions, and their high symptoms won’t interfere with daily life.

-The term “depressive” are periods of extreme sadness or depression.
-These symptoms can be compared to those experienced in major depressive disorder or “clinical depression,” which is when a person doesn’t have the highs that are in manic or hypomanic episodes.
+The term “depressive” are periods of extreme sadness or major depression.
+These symptoms can be compared to those experienced in major depressive disorder or “clinical depression,” which is when a person doesn’t have mania.
 The majority of bipolar sufferers experience more depressive symptoms than manic or hypomanic symptoms.

 The dramatic high and low moods in episodes of bipolar don’t follow a set pattern.
-If you have this condition, you can experience the same mood state, depressed or manic, many times before switching to the opposite mood.
-Episodes can last for weeks, months, or some in extreme cases, years.
+If you have this condition, you can experience the same depressed or manic episodes for weeks, months, or in extreme cases, years.